Guide

 How to calculate accumulated depreciation

-Calculating accumulated depreciation requires choosing a depreciation method.
+Calculate accumulated depreciation by choosing a depreciation method and applying it consistently over time.
 Most small businesses use the straight-line method for its simplicity.

-For tax purposes, the Canada Revenue Agency applies specific Capital Cost Allowance (CCA) rates.
-For example, certain non-residential buildings used for manufacturing can include an additional allowance of 6% for a total rate of 10% in certain cases.
+For tax purposes, the Canada Revenue Agency applies specific Capital Cost Allowance (CCA) rates, and in the year you acquire a depreciable property, you can usually claim CCA only on one-half of your net additions to a class.
+Certain non-residential buildings used for manufacturing can include an additional allowance of 6% for a total rate of 10% in certain cases.

 The straight-line depreciation calculation